Saving Dad's Memories

 - If you want to make a book, allow plenty of lead time.
 It's hard to say how much time it will take as so much depends on the availability of material and how in-depth you want to make the book.
 Are you going to write the memories or collect them from family members?
 Do you have photos on hand or need to search for those?
 The book can be mostly photos with short memory pieces or mostly text with photos sprinkled in.

-- If you want to make a webpage featuring family history or a special interest of your dad's, I recommend Squidoo.
+- If you want to make a webpage featuring family history or a special interest of your dad's, I recommend Hubpages.
 With its easy modules to plug in and then fill with your text and photos, this can be made fairly quickly.
-I've provided some examples below.
+This page is an example of that.

-- Instead of a book, you can post essays about your father's life or ancestors on a website like Our Echo.
+- Instead of a book, you can post essays about your father's life or ancestors on a website like Our Echo or create a free blog with Wordpress and start saving your father's stories there.
 Besides honoring your father, you've made the family history available for other relatives or researchers.

 - If you're a writer and short of time to create a gift for your dad, then write a heartfelt essay about him.
 I did this with essays for different occasions, ending up with pieces like "Thoughts on My Dad on His 83rd Birthday," and "A Touch of Clyde Martin's Humor."
 Another one that he liked was "Lessons I Learned from My Dad."
 You can print these up on nice paper and put them in a plastic sleeve inside an attractive folder to give him on the special occasion.
 If you are far away, post them online or email them to him, if he's comfortable with the computer.

 - If your dad served in the military, think about a webpage or a book focused on that topic.
-I've provided a link below about Saving World War II Letters.
+I've provided a link here with steps for Saving World War II Letters.
 The same advice could be applied to the Korean War or Vietnam War.
 Besides a book or webpage, you could get a good sized shadow box and fill it with his uniform hat, medals and other military memorabilia that he might have.

 Example of a Shadow Box for Your Father - Available from Amazon in various styles